Brenden2008/http-relay/README.md

 # HTTP Relay
-Client to client HTTP communication
+HTTP client to client (web browser to web browser) communication

 ***IMPORTANT!!!***
-_Due to increased service usage and user requests Httprelay is moving from SaS to OSS.
+_Due to increased service usage and user requests Httprelay.io is moving from SaS to OSS.
 Service that is accessible at https://httprelay.io is **going to be moved on 2019-10-10** to https://demo.httprelay.io.
 Please use your own deployments as https://demo.httprelay.io for demonstration purpose only!_

 ## Features
-- Communication between two or more HTTP clients (e.g. web browsers, mobile apps, IoT devices etc.)
-- Peer to peer mode.
-- Multicast (many receivers) mode.
+- Communication with old good and simple HTTP requests (supported by all web browsers and most platforms)
+- Synchronous bidirectional data exchange
+- Synchronous one directional data transfer
+- Asynchronous and buffered one to many data transfer
+- Communication channel ownership

 ## Installation
 ### Download